Design Your Own Major

 Come visit us soon!

-First day of instruction for Spring 2017
+First day of instruction

 Fall admission application priority deadline for undergraduate students; final deadline for second bachelor’s degree students and international undergraduate students